umich-brcf-bioinf/Jacquard/doc/overview.rst

-Most variant callers have embraced the Variant Call Format (VCF) standard [r2]_, which clearly and succinctly describes variants from a single tumor-normal pair.
+Most variant callers have embraced the Variant Call Format (VCF) standard [r2]_, a file format which clearly and succinctly describes variants from one or more samples.
 However, while many callers follow the standard, they often adopt different ways to partition results (e.g. somatic file vs. germline file, or SNP vs. indel); likewise, each caller creates its own dialect of VCF fields and tags [r3]_ [r5]_ [r7]_.